List of natural gas power stations in Canada

 This is a list of all natural gas-fired power stations in Canada.
 There are 39 power stations in operation as of February 2020.

-Ontario has the highest number with 12 power stations scattered across the province, followed by Saskatchewan with 10 power stations and Alberta with 9 power stations.
-The number of natural gas-fired power stations in Alberta is expected to overtake that of all other provinces as coal-fired power stations in the province are converted to running off natural gas.
+Ontario has the highest number, with 12 power stations scattered across the province, followed by Saskatchewan with ten and Alberta with nine.
+The number of natural gas-fired power stations in Alberta is expected to overtake that of all other provinces as coal-fired power stations in the province are converted to natural gas.